awsdocs/aws-control-tower-guide/doc_source/compliance.md

 + The European Union’s General Data Protection Regulation of 2016 \(GDPR\)

 For ongoing governance, administrators can enable pre\-configured controls—clearly defined rules for security, operations, and compliance\.
 These controls can:
-+ prevent deployment of resources that don’t conform to policies \(by means of preventive controls, implemented with SCPs\)
++ Prevent deployment of resources that don’t conform to policies \(by means of preventive controls, implemented with SCPs, or by means of proactive controls, implemented with AWS CloudFormation hooks\)\.
-+ continuously monitor deployed resources for nonconformance \(by means of detective controls, implemented with AWS Config Rules\)
++ Continuously monitor deployed resources for nonconformance \(by means of detective controls, implemented with AWS Config rules\)\.